pranavwadekar98/grep_in_go/README.md

 The code coverage is upto 68.3 percent.
 (TODO - Add test case for main function)
-(TODO - Add openFile function and moved it away from Grep) (TODO - Add input flags to get it processed on any machine)
+(TODO - Add openFile function and moved it away from Grep) (TODO - Add input flags to get it processed on any machine
+        Add reader interface in Grep
+        Linux file limit)
 ![alt text](https://github.com/pranavwadekar98/grep_in_go/blob/develop/images/code_coverage.png?raw=true)